Rage and the Politics of Power

 The hidden roots of rage, anger, irritation, annoyance, being pissed off, are SHAME - ALWAYS SHAME.

 It is impossible to go any further in our investigation until we ask ourselves the simple question: “How am I making this external event mean something about my identity?
 How am I agreeing with the message of the external event that I am somehow wrong, bad, unlovable, imperfect, and worthy only of revenge, abuse, judgment, criticism, and punishment?
-Without this deep, hidden belief and feeling, there would be no reactivity into anger, only curiosity and a desire to understand what is occurring to protect oneself and understand the other person.
-Essentially your rage is protecting you from knowing about the hidden shame.
-You abandon that feeling and belief by rising above it in anger and then projectile vomiting it outwards.
+Without this deep, hidden belief and feeling, there would be no angry reactivity, only curiosity and a desire to understand what is occurring to protect oneself and understand the other person.
+Essentially, your rage is protecting you from knowing about the hidden shame.
+You abandon that feeling and belief by rising above it in anger, then projectile-vomiting it onto others.
 To be aware of this dynamic is the start of self-empowerment.

 The deeper and more unaware the shame, the more intense the shame, the quicker and more intense the anger response will be.
 It will seem as if the anger is instantaneous.
 Think of your anger as measured on a thermometer.
 Right now, draw a thermometer and calibrate it from 1 - 10 using your own words and colors to indicate the progression of the feelings.
 It is important to be aware of the subtler feelings before 4 on the thermometer.

-Once your feelings reach a 4 on your anger thermometer, it is unlikely you will not act out aggressively, whether with sarcasm or physical violence.
+Once your feelings reach a 4 on your anger thermometer, it is unlikely you will not act out aggressively, somewhere on the spectrum from sarcasm to physical violence.
 The power of shame and rage has the potency of a two-year-old temper tantrum, because it all started before age 6.

 Anger becomes a habituated pattern of response.
 Think about how this occurred in your life and why?
 How did you learn it?
 How do you get your way using your anger to intimidate others?
 There is always a cause and effect.
 There is always a hidden need and a want.
-There is always a big feeling of fear of feeling shame.
-There is always immediate gratification, release and reward.
+There is always a big feeling of fear or shame.
+There is always immediate gratification, release, and reward.
 What are they?

 How were anger and power, and control tactics, a part of the society you grew up in, normalized in family life, and condoned in schooling?